-25-35 percent.
-This factor should supand the growing list of suppliers with limited or no MOP spot sales availability.
+- and the growing list of suppliers with limited or no MOP spot sales availability.
 K+S has downgraded Bethune mine's annual production estimates.
-Production at Vanscov mine is also expected to fall further following Nutrien's lav-off of 80 workers.
-BPC and Canpotex are both fully committed on MOP sales until December 2018 and January 2019, respectively.
+Production at Vanscoy mine is also expected to fall further following Nutrien's lay-off of 80 workers.
+BPC and Canpotex are both fully committed on MOP sales until December 2018 and January 2019 respectively.
 Uralkali, SQM and K+S are also all tight on product.
-As a result, we expect upward price momentum to continue over the short-term.
-Sulphur: The current price run may reach a ceiling of \$200/t cfr in key end-user markets.
+As a result, we expect upward price momentum to continue over the short-term. - Sulphur: The current price run may reach a ceiling of \$200/t cfr in key end-user markets.
 But any subsequent price correction is likely to be temporary, and not an indication of a shift in market fundamentals.
 The usual seasonal slowdown in sulphur trade from Canada and the FSU remains a supportive factor for pricing going into winter.
 Robust sulphur imports into Brazil and Morocco remain bright spots on the demand front.
 In terms of sulphur supply, we expect to see further increases in export availability from Kazakhstan's Kashagan project in 2019 - with the project projected to exceed one million t/a production capacity.
-At the same time, the global supply/ demand balance is expected to remain tight into the first-quarter of 2019, pointing to buoyant prices, at least in the than-expected ramp-up up of new mines. short-term.
+At the same time, the global supply/ demand balance is expected to remain tight into the first-quarter of 2019, pointing to buoyant prices, at least in the short-term.